Last Updated on April 28, 2023

 4390 Old Cole Mill Road, Durham, NC

-Cole Mill Access Point is closest to I-85 (Exit 173) and is a few miles down Cole Mill Road from the interstate.
-If you’re driving from that direction, you’ll pass Picnic, one of our favorite restaurants in Durham.
+Cole Mill Access Point is closest to I-85 (Exit 173) and is a few miles down Cole Mill Road from the interstate near Eno River Durham, NC.

 That place cooks excellent barbecue, fried chicken, and everything else that’s on the menu.
 A meal there pairs nicely with these Eno River State Park trails found at the Cole Mill Access Point.